-When comparing Adobe Story vs Trelby, the Slant community recommends Adobe Story for most people.
+When comparing Adobe Story vs Trelby, the Slant community recommends Trelby for most people.
 In the question“What is the best screenwriting software?”
-Adobe Story is ranked 4th while Trelby is ranked 5th.
+Trelby is ranked 3rd while Adobe Story is ranked 6th.
+The most important reason people chose Trelby is:

 Ranked in these QuestionsQuestion Ranking

 Pro Supports AV multi-col templates

 Pro Available on Windows, Web and iOS with cross-syncing

 Trelby is available absolutely free for Windows and Linux with source code available on GitHub.

 Can import and export .fdx files.

 Pro Has a character name database